King Holds Talks With Oman Sultan At Basman Palace

+Two leaders reaffirm their pride in the deep-rooted relations between two countries, peoples King, Oman's Sultan stress need for immediate, permanent ceasefire in Gaza His Majesty warns against dangerous repercussions of Israeli ground offensive on Rafah King stresses need to create political horizon to resolve the Palestinian-Israeli conflict on according to two-state solution

-Amman, May 22 (Petra) --His Majesty King Abdullah II and Sultan Haitham bin Tarik of Oman on Wednesday held talks at Basman Palace that covered the deep-rooted ties and the latest regional developments.
+AMMAN - His Majesty King Abdullah and Sultan Haitham bin Tarik of Oman on Wednesday held talks at Basman Palace that covered the deep-rooted ties and the latest regional developments.

-During bilateral talks followed by expanded ones, attended by His Royal Highness Prince Feisal bin Al Hussein, the escort of honour to Sultan Haitham, the two leaders reaffirmed their pride in the deep-rooted relations between the two countries and peoples.
+During bilateral talks followed by expanded ones, attended by HRH Prince Feisal, the escort of honour to Sultan Haitham, the two leaders reaffirmed their pride in the deep-rooted relations between the two countries and peoples, according to a Royal Court statement.

 The two leaders also stressed the importance of expanding bilateral cooperation in all fields, especially in economic and investment sectors.

-The talks covered various international and regional issues, especially the dangerous situation in Gaza.
+The talks covered various international and regional issues, especially the dangerous situation in Gaza, the statement said.

 The two leaders stressed the need to reach an immediate and permanent ceasefire in Gaza, protect civilians, and step up efforts to increase and maintain the unimpeded flow of humanitarian aid to the Strip.